At vice-presidential debate, questions were asked but many were not answered

 ‘A Republican Party unraveling’: GOP plunged into crisis as Trump abruptly ends economic relief talks, dismisses virus

 The two also both ignored a question on what their home states should do if the landmark Roe v.
-Wade abortion ruling were overturned, although Pence did later circle back, to declare himself unapologetically pro-life.
+Wade abortion ruling were overturned, although Pence did later circle back, to declare himself unapologetically antiabortion.

 When asked specifically how the Trump administration would protect Americans with preexisting conditions if the Affordable Care Act were struck down, Pence first returned to the general topic of the abortion question he’d previously sidestepped — “I couldn’t be more proud to serve as vice president to a president who stands without apology for the sanctity of human life,” he said — before quickly moving on to accuse Harris of wanting to pack the Supreme Court with more justices.